SITE PARTNER:

 Fortitude Valley

-Fatcow on James St is a top-tier steak and seafood restaurant bringing a world of sophistication, timeless glamour and exemplary service to a prominent corner of Fortitude Valley's James St precinct.
+Fatcow on James St is a top-tier steak and seafood restaurant bringing a world of sophistication, timeless glamour and exemplary service to a prominent corner of Fortitude Valley's James Street precinct.

-At the entrance diners are given a visual glimpse of what is on the menu, with live oyster and lobster tanks and cabinets of preminum dry-aged beef.
+At the entrance, diners are given a visual glimpse of what's on the menu, with live oyster and lobster tanks and cabinets of premium dry-aged beef.

-Once inside, the interior is a splendid vision of black and white, with sleek black leather chairs, booths and banquetttes, black table lamps , sheer white curtains, a striking back lit stone tiled wall and to one side, to one side a marble backlit bar.
+Once inside, the interior is a splendid vision of black and white, with sleek black leather chairs, booths and banquetttes, black table lamps, sheer white curtains, a striking backlit stone tiled wall and to one side, a marble backlit bar.

 Like the decor, the menu is a feast for the senses, created from the best produce available, including the freshest seafood award-winning meats, complemented by a superb wine list and premium whiskey collection.